appliedbinf/CAMPneu/README.md

 ### Command to run the nextflow script:

 CAMPneu has been set up to explicitly run on rosalind/scicomp resources for which prerequites are required to be done.
-Prior to running the script, the nextflow and conda modules need to be loaded.
+Prior to running the script, the nextflow and conda/mamba modules need to be loaded.

 ```
 module load nextflow
-module load conda
+module load miniconda3/20230728
+mamba install -n campneu -c bioconda -c conda-forge -c appliedbinf campneu
+mamba activate campneu
 ```

 Once NextFlow and Conda are activated, the "CAMPneu' conda package will be created and activated from within the nextflow processes.
 Then the script can be run.